Photo credit: DTK Austin Styling

 My wardrobe weeding efforts have taught me some serious lessons in life, lessons I’d like to share and hope that you may find clear-headedness (and money) somewhere inside of your own wardrobe.
 To wit:

-Everyone needs a silk shirt
+Everyone needs a nice shirt

 No one needs a bodycon dress

 No, no one.
-And just because you have a great body doesn’t mean you should wear bodycon.
+And just because you have a body society approves of doesn’t mean you should wear bodycon.
 Y’know why?
 Bodycon is boring.
 It’s like wearing a sign that says “I’m sexy!”, which is garish and weird, not to mention wholly inappropriate for daytime wear, funerals, family dinners… You get the picture.
 Anything bodycon I’d ever owned made me feel super self-conscious, even on my best body-confident days.